-Description Components, Metric, Additional Notes Rationale ek to uate Percentage of grade 9 students receiving enough credits to be on track to meet OSSE graduation requirements and the individual LEA graduation requirements in 4 years.
+Category Measure Description Components, Metric, Additional Notes Rationale Category Gateway 9 th Grade on Track to graduate Percentage of grade 9 students receiving enough credits to be on track to meet OSSE graduation requirements and the individual LEA graduation requirements in 4 years.
 Number of grade 9 students as per end of year enrollment records on a date determined by DC PCSB.
 Credits based on the standard DC State Board of Education (SBOE) requirements: Students must pass 6 credits or the equivalent, consisting of Algebra I, an English course, a science course, a social studies course that is among World History, US History, US Government or DC History, and two additional credits (e.g., elective courses).
-Metric # of grade 9 students receiving enough credits to be on track to meet LEA graduation requirements in four years # of grade 9 students # of grade 9 students # of grade 9 s Rationale To earn points for being "on track," a student must have earned a minimum number of credits to allow him or her to complete high school in four years without taking summer school past grade 9 or classes outside of the published school day hours required of all students (i.e., mandatory "zero period" or "after school" or "Saturday school" if it is not required of every student).
+Metric # of grade 9 students receiving enough credits to be on track to meet LEA graduation requirements in four years # of grade 9 students # of grade 9 students Kationale Notes To earn points for being "on track," a student must have earned a minimum number of credits to allow him or her to complete high school in four years without taking summer school past grade 9 or classes outside of the published school day hours required of all students (i.e., mandatory "zero period" or "after school" or "Saturday school" if it is not required of every student).
 DC PCSB will use LEA promotion policies as documented in its fall Compliance Review Epicenter submission to DC PCSB to determine 9th Grade on Track status.
 Students on the individualized education program (IEP) certificate track will be considered on track if they have made sufficient progress toward IEP goals as determined by the school's student support team.
 All current grade 9 students are included regardless of repeater status.
 Self-reported by schools based on grade 9 transcripts.
 Students with disabilities in non-public placements are excluded from this measure.
-Validation: DC PCSB validates a 20% sample of transcripts; if there are :] k to grade 9 students receiving enough credits to be on track to meet OSSE graduation requirements and the individual LEA graduation requirements in st to mate grade 9 students receiving enough credits to be on track to meet OSSE graduation requirements and the individual LEA graduation requirements in 4 years.
-Number of grade 9 students as per end of year enrollment records on a date determined by DC PCSB.
-Credits based on the standard DC State Board of Education (SBOE) requirements: Students must pass 6 credits or the equivalent, consisting of Algebra I, an English course, a science course, a social studies course that is among World History, US History, US Government or DC History, and two additional credits (e.g., elective courses).
-Metric Metric # of grade 9 students receiving enough credits to be on track to meet LEA graduation requirements in four years # of grade 9 students To earn points for being "on track," a student must have earned a minimum number of credits to allow him or her to complete high school in four years without taking summer school past grade 9 or classes outside of the published school day hours required of all students (i.e., mandatory "zero period" or "after school" or "Saturday school" if it is not required of every student).
-De Pess will use LEA promotion policies as documented in its fall Compliance Review Epicenter submission to De Pess to determine 9th Grade on Track status.
-Students on the individualized education program (IEP) certificate track will be considered on track if they have made sufficient progress toward IEP goals as determined by the school's student support team.
-All current grade 9 students are included regardless of repeater status.
-Self-reported by schools based on grade 9 transcripts.
-Students with disabilities in non-public placements are excluded from this measure.
+Validation: DC PCSB validates a 20% sample of transcripts; if there are discrepancies, DC PCSB will validate 100% of records.